freerange/site/soups/blog/delegated-tasks-arent-a-team-anti-pattern.snip.markdown

 (Well, not all kinds of delegated tasks are.)

-Our friend and occasional colleague [Chris Parsons][] wrote a blog posted titled "[Delegated tasks are a team anti-pattern][dtaatap]" a few weeks ago that we found very interesting&hellip;
+Our friend and occasional colleague [Chris Parsons][] wrote a blog posted titled "[Delegated tasks are a team anti-pattern][dtaatap]" a few weeks ago that we found very interesting...

 _This post has now [moved to the Harmonia blog](https://harmonia.io/blog/delegated-tasks-arent-an-anti-pattern), where you can find all of the latest news and tips about [Harmonia][].
 You can also subscribe to the [Atom/RSS feed](https://harmonia.io/blog/feed)._